Japanese idol: 1990–2000: Idol Winter Period and Chidol Boom

-2000–present: Media crossovers and Idol Warring Period
+2000–2020: Media crossovers and Idol Warring Period

 The 2000s saw the rise in popularity of idol groups again after Morning Musume's debut in 1997 and the formation of their musical collective, Hello!
 Project.
 Around the same time, there was an increase in gravure idols, who competed in magazine and photo book sales.
 In addition, anime voice actors, such as Yui Horie, Nana Mizuki, and Yukari Tamura, were also marketed as idols to promote both their activities and singing careers.

 While idols briefly experienced another decline after 2002, AKB48 debuted in 2005 and later became known as nation's idol group.
 The public image of idols had diversified, with each idol group having a specific concept appealing to different audiences.
 To celebrate the diversity of idols, AKB48, Shoko Nakagawa, and Leah Dizon performed a medley called "Special Medley: Latest Japan Proud Culture" at the 58th Kohaku Uta Gassen in 2007, introduced as "Akiba-kei idols" with each act described as a different sub-genre of idols.

 Kanna Hashimoto (pictured 2014), then a member of Rev. from DVL, performed as a local idol in Fukuoka.
 After a fan-taken photo went viral in 2013, Rev. from DVL crossed over to mainstream media.

 The idol industry experienced a rapid growth in the beginning of the 2010s, and the media coined the nickname "Idol Warring Period" (アイドル戦国時代, Aidoru Sengoku Jidai) to describe the phenomenon.
 Lawyer Kunitaka Kasai cited the Internet as a reason for the rapid growth of idols, as anyone can upload videos onto websites, and AKB48's business model encouraged this even further through creating more opportunities for fan interactivity.
 The 2013 television drama Amachan also inspired more idol groups to appear, the majority of them being "local idols" who performed in specific rural communities.
 Several independent idol groups also crossed over into mainstream, such as Dempagumi.inc, Dorothy Little Happy, and Rev. from DVL, the latter of which gained mainstream popularity after a photo of then-member Kanna Hashimoto went viral.